mattermost/mattermost-plugin-github/README.md

 5. Copy the **Client ID** and **Client Secret** in the resulting screen.
 6. Once you have successfully registered the Mattermost GitHub Plugin as an authorized OAuth app, switch to Mattermost and run `/github connect` in a Mattermost channel.
 You should receive a DM from the GitHub plugin about the features you have available.

-A system admin performs the remaining steps using the System Console:
+A System Admin performs the remaining steps:
 7. Go to **System Console > Plugins > GitHub** and enter the **GitHub OAuth Client ID** and **GitHub OAuth Client Secret** you copied in a previous step.
 8. Hit **Save**.